About Total Joint Center

 State-Of-The-Art Robotic Technology

 Some patients may be candidates for robotic-assisted hip or knee replacement surgery.
 For these patients, Washington Regional offers the ROSA® Hip System and ROSA® Knee System.
-This state-of-the-art technology assists surgeons in tailoring the placement or each patient’s joint implant to their unique anatomy.
+This state-of-the-art technology assists surgeons in tailoring the placement of each patient’s joint implant to their unique anatomy.
 Your surgeon will determine whether you are a candidate for robotic-assisted surgery.

 Persona IQ Smart Knee